cdapio/tigon/tigon-examples/README.md

-Contains sample applications for Tigon
+Contains sample flows for Tigon

+In order to build the sample flows, invoke the following Maven command.

+mvn clean package

+Once the Maven build is complete, you should be able to find the example JARs under the target directory of each example.

 ## License and Trademarks